bbell03/The-Pancake-Problem/README.md

     Our solution makes use of modularity and object oriented design to order a stack of pancakes using the A* search algorithm.

-    All functions take a stack as an input, and return its various relevant attributes.
+    All functions take a stack as an input, and return either its various relevant attributes or the stack itself.

   #### FUNCTION(S) IMPLEMENTED INCLUDE: